boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 #  Introduction

 This document focuses on network slicing for 5G networks, covering the connectivity between Network Functions (NFs) across multiple domains such as edge clouds, data centers, and the Wide Area Network (WAN).
-The document describes a Network Slice realization approach that fulfills 5G slicing requirements by using existing IP/MPLS technologies to optimally control Service Level Agreements (SLAs) offered for 5G slices.
+The document describes a Network Slice realization approach that fulfills 5G slicing requirements by using existing IP/MPLS technologies to optimally control connectivity Service Level Agreements (SLAs) offered for 5G slices.

 This work is compatible with the framework defined in {{!RFC9543}} which describes network slicing in the context of networks built from IETF technologies.